3 Week South Africa Itinerary (+ Map)

 Where to stay in Cape Town

-There are loads of brilliant places to stay in Cape Town but Labotessa Luxury Boutique Hotel is a lovely choice.
+There are loads of brilliant places to stay in Cape Town but Labotessa Luxury Boutique Hotel is lovely, especially for a honeymoon.
 This five-star hotel has just seven suites so it’s a great choice for an intimate escape.
 It’s also well located in the heart of the city.

 Cape Town at a glance